skywalkgame/blog-post/content/docs/spring24/22_/_index.md

 ## 3. Model architecture
 Inspired by human brain (neocortex-hippocampus interactions), authors suggest "a class of LLMs augmented with an external episodic memory controller."
-To be specific, they utilize an episodic memory to mimic hippocampal fast-learning system, and use LLM as a neocortical slow learning system.
+They utilize an episodic memory to mimic hippocampal fast-learning system, and use LLM as a neocortical slow learning system.

 Fig6 below shows the overall structure of Larimar.
 It consists of three main components: encoder, decoder, and adaptive memory.